 All apartments will be metered and billed separately.

-2 remotes will be provided for each apartment.
+1 remote will be provided for each carpark.

 GST is inclusive in our list price - the special conditions always take precedence.